ConsenSys-Academy/simple-bank-exercise/README.md

 <img  align="right" src="https://live.staticflickr.com/6179/6201850469_51ce8e1f8a.jpg" width="170">

 We want to create a depository institution on the Ethereum blockchain, and we need your help! <br/>
-The bank should be able to enroll new users and allow them to make deposits / widthdraw transactions! <br/><br/>
+The bank should be able to enroll new users and allow them to make deposits / widthdrawals! <br/><br/>

 ## Files